 What is the future of European offshore wind technology?

-Offshore wind technology began its development in Europe, with the Vindeby Offshore Wind Farm, in 1991, and its quick growth has been notorious.
-For the next years, it is expected an ambitious expansion of the European offshore wind power, closely followed by China.
+Offshore wind technology began its development in Europe, with the Vindeby Offshore Wind Farm, in 1991.
+Since then, its quick growth has been notorious.
+For the next years, we will be seeing an ambitious expansion of the European offshore wind power, closely followed by China.

-As of today, the offshore wind capacity in Europe is almost at 20 GW, with 105 wind farms and 4,500 turbines, providing 400,000 jobs.
-Statistics show an extraordinary market performance, making Europe one of the offshore leaders, due to its rapid innovation and infrastructure development.
+As of today, the offshore wind capacity in Europe is almost at 20 GW.
+To accomplish that, the continent needed 105 wind farms and 4,500 turbines, providing 400,000 jobs.
+Statistics show an extraordinary market performance on the continent.
+This makes Europe in one of the offshore leaders, due to its rapid innovation and infrastructure development.
 The United Kingdom and Germany stand out, once they are the countries that most contributed to this leadership, closely followed by Belgium and Denmark, for example.

-It is also expected the future of offshore wind technology to be about the development of advanced floating turbines, which are now being tested, for example, in Portugal, France, and Scotland.
-This will help reach resources in deep waters, unlike the usual bottom-fixed turbines because of the ocean bed limitations.
-This could be one of the solutions to meet the clean energy demand countries are now facing.
+It seems the future of offshore wind technology will be about the development of advanced floating turbines, which are now being tested, for example, in Portugal, France, and Scotland.
+That will help reach resources in deep waters, unlike the usual bottom-fixed turbines because of the ocean bed limitations.
+Consequently, the floating technology could be one of the solutions to meet the clean energy demand countries are now facing.

 Alongside these innovations and developments, there will be a need for field technicians’ specialization in this new offshore wind technology.
-Therefore, in the next 30 years, it is expected an accentuated increase in the number of jobs created due to the new European offshore wind farms.
+In the next 30 years, the new European offshore wind farms will have contributed to an accentuated increase in the number of jobs.
 Take the example of the United Kingdom, which is expecting to create around 27,000 jobs.

 Endiprev at WindEurope Offshore 2019 Conference

 For quite some time now, Endiprev is paying close attention to the direction of the offshore market in Europe.
-That is why we are able to stay one step ahead of the market future needs and, consequently, prepare our teams on the field.
+This is important to stay one step ahead of the market’s future needs.
+Consequently, it also helps us prepare our teams in the field.

 The WindEurope Offshore 2019, from November 26th to 28th, is going to be a great opportunity not only to show our expertise and professionalism to industry-leading figures but also to demonstrate why we are the only offshore wind power contractor to perform in three continents.

-If this is of interest and you would like to know more, schedule a meeting with our team in the event by sending an email and come visit us at Stand 3-A47.
+If this is of interest, schedule a meeting with our team in the event by sending an email.
+Come visit us at Stand 3-A47.